grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

+Other than that, I used exactly the same approach as the last time.

 ## Summary

-In this chapter, we covered specifying functional boundaries with a minimum amount of code and Statements, so that the Specification is more maintainable and runs faster.
-There is one more kind of situation left: when we have compound conditions (e.g. a password must be at least 10 characters and contain at least 2 special characters) -- we’ll get back to those when we introduce mocks.
+In this chapter, I described specifying functional boundaries with a minimum amount of code and Statements, so that the Specification is more maintainable and runs faster.
+There is one more kind of situation left: when we have compound conditions (e.g. a password must be at least 10 characters and contain at least 2 special characters) -- we’ll get back to those when we introduce mock objects.

 [^tetraphobia]: TODO link to wikipedia